-2.1 Location: N/A

-2.2 Background: Archaeological artifacts were found during construction of the New State Office Building in downtown Logan, West Virginia.
+- 2.1 Location: New Logan Office Building construction sites for both the building (Cole & Stratton Streets, Logan, WV) and a proposed parking area, (the "Hinchman Property" on Cole Street). - Background: Archaeological artifacts were found during construction of the New State Office Building in downtown Logan, West Virginia.
 Artifacts and remains were removed prior to construction resuming.
 Additional archaeological services are required to catalog artifacts, research and analysis of field work and preparation of a final report that will detail the archaeological findings.